aelmosalamy/elmosalamy-blog/content/posts/BOM Sniffing to XSS/index.md

 We need to do better.
 Hmm...

 Let's stop and recap what we have done.
-So far, we are able to disguise our payload by swapping each two bytes using our little `.encode('utf-16-le').decode('utf-16-be')` trick.
-This allowed our payload to go through DOMPurify since it really is just an innocent string at that point.
+So far, we are able to disguise our payload by swapping each byte pair using our little `.encode('utf-16-le').decode('utf-16-be')` trick.
+This method allowed our payload to go through DOMPurify since it really is just an innocent string at that point.

-However, can we get this innocuous string to do something malicious?
-If you look closely, what we passed through is not just a random string.
-It actually has double meaning based on the way you choose to interpret it, one way being less innocent than the other.
+However, can we get this innocuous string to do something malicious on the client side?

+Looking closely, what we managed to pass through is not just any random string.
+It is unique as it actually holds double meaning based on the way you choose to interpret it, one way being less innocent than the other.

 What does that mean?

-As we know, the server responds with `Content-Type: application/html; charset=utf-8` which instructs the browser to treat the response as little endian, this causes our manipulated, swapped bytes like `\x00\x3c` to be decoded to 㰀 instead of the malicious form that we want.
+As we know, the server responds with `Content-Type: application/html; charset=utf-8` which instructs the browser to treat the response as little endian, this in turn causes our manipulated, swapped bytes like `\x00\x3c` to be decoded to correctly to 㰀 instead of being rendered as the malicious form that we intend.

-We can see this better with CyberChef:
+We can illustrate this better in CyberChef:
 ![](cyberchef-le.png)
 - Blue is us swapping the payload bytes into a harmless string
 - Red is the server as it encodes and saves the DOMPurify output to disk